wp-plugins/wp-mobile-edition/readme.txt

 Plugin Name: WP Mobile Edition
 Contributors: fdoromo
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BABHNAQX4HLLW
-Tags: Sitemap, iPhone, Android, Windows Phone, Blackberry, HTML5, Touch, Mobile detection, Mobile switcher, Mobilize, Switch Theme, Mobile Toolkit, Disqus
+Tags: iPhone, Android, Windows Phone, HTML5, Touch, Mobile detection, Mobile switcher, Mobilize, Switch Theme, Mobile Toolkit, Disqus
 Requires at least: 3.0
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 1.9.3
+Stable tag: 2.0
 License: GPLv2 or later

 Is a complete toolkit to mobilize your WordPress site.
-It has a mobile switcher, themes, and mobile XML Sitemap Generator.
+It has a mobile switcher and Mobile themes.

 == Description ==
-Fully optimized for the best performance on smartphones, compatible with: iPhone, Android, Windows Phone, Blackberry.
+Fully optimized for the best performance on smartphones, compatible with: iPhone, Android, Windows Phone.
 Simple and easy to use: An Intuitive setting page gives you complete control.
 The pack contains the following functionality:

 = Mobile switcher =
 * The mobile switcher automatically detects whether the visitor to the site is mobile or not, and switches between the primary WordPress theme (for desktop users) or loads a mobile theme.

 * Includes the ability for visitors to switch between mobile view and your site's regular theme (and remembers their choice).

-= Mobile XML Sitemap Generator =
+* Manual Switcher - to allow your user to manually switch between desktop and mobile versions.
+Available in 3 versions: shortcodes, option to automatically insert into footer, or template tag.

-* It will create a mobile xml sitemap, to maximize the mobile version in mobile search engines like google, Bing, and other.
+* Based detector on [mobiledetect](http://mobiledetect.net/) project, meaning device detection will stay up to date with latest mobile devices.

 = A standard mobile theme =
 * Was designed to be as lightweight and speedy as possible, while still serving your site's content in a richly presented way, sparing no essential features like search, categories, tags, comments etc.

 * Device adaptation, including the rescaling of images, intelligent splitting of articles and posts into multiple pages, the simplifaction styles, and the removal of non-supported media.